Best Of

 Lismore’s series of snaking alleyways and arcades make a wander around the city centre an interesting explore.
 Hidden down the Star Court Arcade is my pick for the best Lismore restaurant for ramen at Mayumi’s Kitchen.
 Whether you’re in the mood for piping hot pork chashu atop traditional noodles in a bath of tonkotsu pork bone broth or a vegan ramen in umami miso broth, This.
 Place.
 Is.
 It.

 Catering to our vegetarian and vegan friends, while also serving crisp karaage chicken and deluxe okonomiyaki (that’s Japan’s tasty cabbage pancakes in dinner plate sizes), as well as bento boxes and sushi, come for the food, delight in the friendly service.
+Lunchtime feasting is 10am-2.30pm Monday through Saturday.

-Your lunchtime feasting 10am-2.30pm weekdays or until 2pm Saturdays is best book-ended with a browse of one of the many nearby opshops.
-Or even a show at the quaint Star Court Theatre, which host live acts and a series of indie films all week long.
+• Is the perfect post-show feed after catching something at the Star Court Theatre, which host live acts and a series of indie films all week long

-Mumbos
+Mumbos Cucina

 29 Keen Street, Lismore NSW 2480